-Welcome to Teaching Support Services (TSS).
-TSS is comprised of a number distinct departments with interconnected and yet varying responsibilities.
+Welcome to the Centre for Teaching Innovation and Excellence (CTIE).
+CTIE is comprised of a number distinct departments with interconnected and yet varying responsibilities.
 These departments include:

 - Educational Development (EDEV) - committed to promoting a culture of teaching and learning, and providing development opportunities.
 Working with faculty, teaching assistants, administrators and others, ED staff profile and support innovation and excellence in teaching and learning at all levels of the University.
 Link